banks/banksco.de/content/p/2016-01-11-state-of-realtime-web-2016.md

 ### XHR/XDR Long-polling Cons

  - Same cross-domain/browser support issues as XHR/XDR streaming.
- - Overhead of whole new HTTP request and possibly tcp connection every 25 seconds or so.
+ - Overhead of whole new HTTP request and possibly TCP connection every 25 seconds or so.
- - To achieve high-throughput you have to start batching heavily either on server or by not reconnecting right away to allow bigger batch of events to queue.
+ - To achieve high-throughput you have to start batching heavily either on server or by not reconnecting right away in the client to allow bigger batch of events to queue.
 If you have lots of clients all listening to high-throughput channel this adds up to a huge amount of HTTP requests unless you ramp up batching to be on order of 20-30 seconds.
 But then you are trading off latency - is 30 seconds latency acceptable for your "real-time" app?

 ## JSONP Long-polling

-The most widely supported long-polling technique is JSONP or "script tag" long-polling.
+The most widely supported cross-domain long-polling technique is JSONP or "script tag" long-polling.
 This is just like XHR/XDR long-polling except that we are using [JSONP](https://en.wikipedia.org/wiki/JSONP) to achieve cross-domain requests instead of relying on CORS or XDR support.
 This works in virtually every browser you could reasonably want to support.

 ### JSONP Long-polling Pros